crmcarecloud/api-php-client/docs/Api/RewardsApi.md

 Create a new voucher

-Create a new voucher for a specific customer based on a reward features definition.<br/>
+Create a new voucher for a specific customer based on a reward features definition.<br/> ⚠️Only Coupons & Catalogue reward or Simple reward could be use here.

 ### Example
 ```php